 The Thoroughbred Makeover is a unique competition that requires participants to submit paperwork at different times throughout the year in order for management to promote its charitable mission and manage the logistics of such a large, multi-faceted event.
 This section lays out those forms, deadlines, what fees to expect, and when fees are due.
-Paperwork deadlines will always be on a business day at 5 PM EST unless otherwise noted.
+Forms will always open at 10am EST on a business day and paperwork deadlines will always be at 5pm EST on a business day unless noted otherwise.
 All forms and payments are processed via the Trainer Portal.
 Please review these deadlines carefully as they may change slightly from year to year.
-The RRP has made updates to the Makeover fee structure in 2023.
+The RRP made updates to the Makeover fee structure in 2023, and it remains the same for 2024.
 Please review this and the following More Information on Fees section carefully.

 Key Deadlines Additional details about fees are in the following section.
-Form/Action Availability Purpose Trainer Application Application preview and drafting opens December 15, 2022; submissions accept- Approves individuals to participate in the Thoroughbred Makeover.
-All candidates must complete a new application regardless of prior acceptance. ed January 2 rd -20 th , 2023.
-Acceptances an- nounced February 15 th , 2023 Each rider participating in the Makeover will complete one \$200 application regardless of their type of entry (individ- ual, team captain or team member).
-The application fee is \$200 per person, regardless of the number of entries they are associated with.
-These are the fees associated with trainer participants.
-Trainers and team captains will declare on their application the number of horses they in- tend to register.
-Horses are billed at the point of trainer application at a rate of \$150 per horse in addition to the trainer application fee.
-Application fees are due upon submission and invoices are not sent.
-Entries with unpaid fees or missing doc- umentation as of January 20 th will be waitlisted and assessed a late fee.
-Horse Registration Form January 2 nd -July 28 th , 2023 Enters an eligible horse into the Thoroughbred Makeover with an approved trainer or team captain.
-Horse registra- tions may be submitted along with the trainer application or at the point of application up until July 28 th , 2023.
-Train- ers may manage or change their entries throughout the year online in the Trainer Portal .
+Form/Action Availability Purpose Trainer Application Application preview and drafting opens December 18 th , 2023; submissions accept- ed January 2 nd -19 th , 2024.
+Each rider participating in the Makeover will complete one \$200 application regardless of their type of entry (individual, team captain, or team member).
+The application fee is \$200 Acceptances an- nounced February 15 th , 2024 per person, regardless of the number of entries they are associated with.
+These are the fees associated with train- er participants.
+Trainers and team captains will declare on their application the number of horses they intend to regis- ter.
+Horses are billed at the point of trainer application sub- mission at a rate of \$150 per horse in addition to the trainer application fee.
+Application and horse registration fees are due upon sub- mission, and invoices are not sent.
+Entries with unpaid fees or missing documentation as of January 19 th will be waitlisted and assessed a late fee.
+Horse Registration Form January 2 nd -July 31 st , 2024 Enters an eligible horse into the Thoroughbred Makeover with an approved trainer or team captain.
+Horse registrations may be submitted along with the trainer application or up until July 31 st , 2024.
+Trainers may manage or change their entries throughout the year online in the Trainer Portal .
 Trainers with no horse registered as of horse registra- tion close are withdrawn.